 Not everyone knows how to set up a home studio.
 If you’re mostly dealing with software-based recording, then there isn’t anything terribly challenging about setup.
 That’s a bit of a different story when you’re dealing with hardware-based recording.

 Software certainly is powerful, but it doesn’t always offer the variety of options and warmth that good hardware does.
 There still is – and will continue to be – a demand for studio engineers that know their gear inside and out.
+This is because an amazing sound can be achieved without expensive gear, so long as you know what you’re doing.

 Software is Complex